Denito37/Rhythm-app/README.md

-just the 3 buttons and the 2 gaps which made the buttons closer together but when the window was expanded they would shift to the left of the screen leaving a massive blank space to the right.I couldn't think of a way to move the container to start in the middle of the screen so I did some re]
+just the 3 buttons and the 2 gaps which made the buttons closer together but when the window was expanded they would shift to the left of the screen leaving a massive blank space to the right.I couldn't think of a way to move the container to start in the middle of the screen so I did some research and found out you can position buttons somewhat independently with the function place-self:, after playing around with this function I was able to set the buttons all in good spots.
+Since I made the choice of making this button array with larger screens in mind I set a min screen width to the suggessted width of tablets in landscaped mode with the @media container.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [What is the usual process of bringing up a new feature you want to an app to the team